OpenTransfr/Core/docs/index.rst

 **Root**:

 11. Consensus occurs.
 The receiving root node forwards the request to other roots, they each sign it, and the signature collection is then sent to all root nodes and tested for majority.
 12. Provided consensus was reached, a payment to the address is broadcast out of the root.
-The bank and the users device are informed simply by the response.
+The bank and the user's device are informed simply by the response.

 *Note: 11 can occur in bulky batches with many other transactions*.
 *Note: Root nodes are operated by Banks and allowed in by a regulator*.